jucacrispim/toxicbuild/docs/source/build_config.rst

 ++++++++++++++++++++++

-`Builds` are simply a sequence of shell commands, called `steps`, that are executed sequencially.
+`Builds` are simply a sequence of shell commands, called `steps`, that are executed sequentially.
 These builds are carried by `builders`.
 The build configuration is based on these steps and builders.

 So, let's say you have build process consisting in two steps: ``make`` and